 Of course our staff loves CDF-Texas, but hearing what the interns have to say might mean a bit more when determining whether interning here is a fit for you.
-Many thanks to each intern who contributed to this compilation for sharing their experience and helping paint an accurate and unbiased picture of working in our Austin office.
+Many thanks to each intern who contributed to this compilation for sharing their experience and helping paint an accurate and unbiased picture of working with CDF-Texas.

 Sara Albanna, student at University of Texas at Austin was the Immigration Policy Intern during Fall 2020 and had this to say about her experience.

 Interning at CDF-TX has been a great experience.
 As the immigration policy intern, I have stayed up to date with changes in immigration policy, written several newsletters and blog posts, and worked with the communications team.
 I also worked on a report about the chilling effect due to public charge in Texas.
 This project was rewarding because I got to see it go from interview notes on an Excel sheet to a professional 60-page report that has been picked up by The New York Times.
 I have also gotten to meet people in other organizations across the US who are working for immigrant justice at the local, state, or federal level.
 The CDF-TX team is supportive and positive, and I have really enjoyed getting to know everyone throughout the semester.
 The environment is collaborative, and I have gotten to learn more about civic engagement, youth engagement, community health outreach, and health policy priorities in Texas.
 I have gained amazing mentors and definitely plan on staying in touch.
 If you are self-starting and want to see what non-profit immigrant advocacy work could look like, this internship will be a good fit.

 Gianeen Magno interned at CDF- Texas throughout Summer and Fall 2020 shortly after graduating from the University of Texas at Austin with degrees in Biology and Health and Society.